 |

-or large of computing devices.
-They
+Such emergent structures can be , , or large of computing devices.

-could also explain brain representations based on dynamic
+ME could also explain brain representations based on dynamic

 |